fkvn/Express-in-web-project/README.md

  Expressjs: An example of web application by using Express js

- This example is from LinkedIn courses.
+ This example is from LinkedIn courses with detail comments to understand the codes.

   * Download/clone the project.
   * Run **npm i** to install all dependencies.